 The NCCC consists of 23 voting members, which includes 11 Regular Government Employees (federal members) and 12 Special Government Employees (non-federal members).

-The 11 federal members are composed of individuals designated by the heads of the following federal agencies: The Centers for Medicare & Medicaid Services (CMS), the Agency for Healthcare Research and Quality (AHRQ), the Centers for Disease Control and Prevention (CDC), the Indian Health Service (IHS), the Department of Veterans Affairs (VA), the National Institutes of Health (NIH), the Food and Drug Administration (FDA), the Health Resources and Services Administration (HRSA), the Department of Defense (DoD), the Department of Agriculture (USDA), and the Office of Minority Health (OMH) at the Office of the Assistant Secretary for Health (OASH).
+The 11 Regular Government Employees (RGEs) are composed of individuals designated by the heads of the following federal agencies: The Centers for Medicare & Medicaid Services (CMS), the Agency for Healthcare Research and Quality (AHRQ), the Centers for Disease Control and Prevention (CDC), the Indian Health Service (IHS), the Department of Veterans Affairs (VA), the National Institutes of Health (NIH), the Food and Drug Administration (FDA), the Health Resources and Services Administration (HRSA), the Department of Defense (DoD), the Department of Agriculture (USDA), and the Office of Minority Health (OMH) at the Office of the Assistant Secretary for Health (OASH).

-The 12 non-federal members are appointed as special government employees (SGEs) by the Secretary and have expertise in prevention, care, and epidemiology of complex metabolic or autoimmune diseases that result from insulin-related issues and represent a significant disease burden in the United States, including complications due to such diseases.
+The 12 Special Government Employees (SGEs) are appointed by the Secretary and have expertise in prevention, care, and epidemiology of complex metabolic or autoimmune diseases that result from insulin-related issues and represent a significant disease burden in the United States, including complications due to such diseases.